faendal/Final_IoT_Borrero/README.md

 # upbsmartiot

-general platform for inteligence campus development using iot and ia
+General platform for inteligence campus development using iot and ia